trevorwslee/TFTImageShow/README.md

 |--|--|
 |![](imgs/UI_00.png)|![](imgs/UI_01.png)|

 The first time connected, an image download will be initiated automatically.
 After downloading an image the image will be transferred to the microcontroller board in **Jpeg** format and be displayed to the TFT LCD screen.

 You can choose to save the transferred image by clicking the ***💾Save*** button.
-Notice that the [7-segment] *number* displayed next to the ***Saved🗂️*** label will be bumped up.
+Notice that the [7-segment] *number* displayed next to the ***Saved🗂️*** label will be bumped up after saving.
 The *number* indicates the number of images saved to the microcontroller's **LittleFS** storage.

 If you so desired, you can turn on auto-save by clicking the ***Auto*** save button.
 (You turn off auto-save by clicking the button again.)

-If you want to trigger another download of image, click on the canvas that shows the downloaded image.
+If you want to initiate another download of image, click on the canvas that shows the downloaded image.

 If you want to delete all the saved images, double-click on the [7-segment] *number*.

 After you are done with downloading and saving images, disconnect the microcontroller.
 After disconnection, the "photo frame" slide show begins in the microcontroller side.

 Anytime you want to change the saved images, reconnect to DumbDisplay Android app.